Cavalier King Charles Spaniel

 - Ears

-Cavalier King Charles Spaniels' ears are long and flowing, resting high—but not close—on top of their head.
-They feature loads of feathering, and when Cavaliers are alert, their ears shift a bit forward to frame the face.
+Cavalier King Charles Spaniel ears are long and flowing.
+They have loads of feathering and, when Cavaliers are alert, their ears shift a bit forward to frame the face.

 - Eyes

-Their warm, dark brown eyes give off a subtle sheen and are large, round and set wide apart.
+Their warm, dark brown eyes give off a subtle sheen.
+They’re large, round, and set wide apart.

 - Nose